Click here for Careers that match your Personality

 26) Watch for and relay traffic signals to start and stop cars during shunting.

-More "Railroad Brake, Signal, and Switch Operator" job description...
+Job Description for "Railroad Brake, Signal, and Switch Operator" continued here...

 Click here for "Railroad Brake, Signal, and Switch Operator" Jobs